 4. Start a Local Entertainment Blog

 Another blogging-related option is to start a local entertainment blog.
-Regardless of where you live, people in your area are looking for things to do, and that presets a perfect opportunity for a blog.
+Regardless of where you live, people in your area are looking for things to do, and that presents a perfect opportunity for a blog.

 These types of blogs can be very popular because they are so useful for readers/visitors.
 They attract a range of visitors from young to old since they tend to keep one informed of what’s going on in the local area.

 Concerts, music festivals, and live shows fall in this category, but it wouldn’t be limited to music.
 Other types of entertainment like museums, parks, parades, fairs, festivals, and much more could be covered on your blog.

-Since your blog focuses on local happenings, it will be easy to convince concert organizers to give you a ticket so you can gain access and write about their event.
+Since your blog focuses on local happenings, it will be easy to convince concert organizers to give you a ticket so you can gain access and write about their events.
 You could also offer some sort of coverage or promotion leading up to the event.